Hexworks/mixite/README.md

 # Getting started

 This library uses [Amit's guide to hexagonal grids][amitlink].
-The coordinate system used by this library is the Axial coordinate system.
+The coordinate system used by this library is the Cubic coordinate system.
-Please check [here][axialcoords] for further details.
+Please check [here][cubecoords] for further details.

 Hexagonal grids come in **flat topped** and **pointy topped** shapes.
 The grid can have several layouts:
  - Hexagonal: the width and height of a this layout has to be equal and both have to be an odd number.